undecided/stringly_enums/README.md

     # if you don't define your config first, it won't be seen.
     config.scopes = false            # model.class.first

-    config.values_name = "%s_values"   # any value the field can be set to
+    config.allowable_values_as = "%s_values"   # any value we expect the database to contain
+                                               # will be available from this class method,
+                                               # e.g. MyModel.status_values
+                                               #      => 'first', '1st', 'second', etc
                                                # useful in validations - false to disable
-    config.options_name = "%s_options" # any value the field should be set to
+    config.available_options_as = "%s_options" # any value the field should be set to
+                                               # will be available from this class method,
+                                               # e.g. MyModel.status_options
+                                               #      => :first, :second, :third, etc
                                                # useful in drop-downs - false to disable

     config.boolean_getters = false   # model.first?
     config.bang_setters = false      # model.first!